Pandaqi/Pandaqi-Studio/pandaqi-studio/content/rolling-in-the-sheepe/_index.md

 {{< video url="video/sheepe_video_6" >}}
 </div>

-Read the full devlog for the details behind the development: [[Devlog] Rolling in the Sheepe​](/blog/videogames/one-week-games/devlog-rolling-in-the-sheepe) (on Pandaqi Blog)
+Read the full devlog for the details behind the development: [(Devlog) Rolling in the Sheepe​](/blog/videogames/one-week-games/devlog-rolling-in-the-sheepe) (on Pandaqi Blog)

 {{% /section-centered %}}